-The foam is treated for durability, with tear-stop technology that will stop any perforations from becoming full length rips.
+This floating mat's foam is treated for durability, with tear-stop technology that will prevent perforations from becoming large rips.
 It’s comfortable and highly buoyant, withstanding rough treatment from rambunctious kids and adults alike.

-The foam is quite rigid and difficult to roll up after use, with the larger size needing two people.
-The colors fade in the sun.
+Rigid foam is hard to roll up after use, with the larger size needing 2 people.
+Colors tend to fade.

 There’s nothing like fun in the sun on a body of water, and what better way to enjoy time at the pool, lake, or river than by bobbing on a floating mat?
 A wide range of floating mats are available, from inexpensive inflatables that are more like basic pool floats to enormous floaty islands that several people can stand on.

 Regardless of type, these mats will put you right at water level where you can float, frolic, and cool off on a hot day.
 There are a wide range to choose from, so you might feel like a kid in a candy store as you shop for the perfect floating mat.
 One of your first decisions will be whether to get a foam mat or an inflatable mat.
 Foam mats provide outstanding support, but they’re quite expensive.
 Inflatables are cheaper, but they can puncture.
 Other factors will also affect your experience, such as the thickness of the mat and any accessories that may be included.

 Our buying guide to floating water mats will get you up to speed so you can understand the differences and get the features you need to enjoy your day on the water.

 As we mentioned, there are two main types of floating mats: foam and inflatable.
 There are pros and cons to each, so you’ll want to familiarize yourself with the materials and designs before looking into individual models.